-The cover letter is an opportunity to support your application: it should be focused referring, where needed, to the application for further details rather than duplicating information.
-For Stage 2 or reapplication, the cover letter must explicitly set out how you have addressed all the comments/feedback in the application form: you should briefly restate the feedback point, then clearly setting out how (and where) you have responded to it in the application.
-For a new Stage 1 application, you should briefly indicate any significant points about your application or organisation, but not repeat information already in the application.
+The cover letter is an opportunity to support your application: it should be focused referring where needed to the application for further details rather than duplicating information.
+For reapplication, the cover letter must explicitly set out how you have addressed all the comments/feedback in the application form: you should briefly restate the feedback point, then clearly setting out how (and where) you have responded to it in the application.
+For a new application, you should briefly indicate any significant points about your application or organisation, but not repeat information already in the application.